bscotch/stitch/README.md

   + [Audio Group batch management](#audio-groups)
 + [Gamemaker Project File Structure](#gms2-file-structure)

-<b style="color:red">DANGER:</b> This toolkit's purpose is to externally modify your Gamemaker Studio 2 project files.
+<b style="color:red">DANGER:</b> This toolkit directly modifies your Gamemaker Studio 2 project files.
 This comes with enormous risk: any external changes made to your project may completely and permanently break your project. **DO NOT USE THIS TOOLKIT** unless you are using version control and have committed any important changes beforehand.

 **NOTE:** This toolkit only works for projects from GMS2 versions >= 2.3.
 GMS2 Versions <2.3 have a completely different file structure and are not at all compatible with this tool.
-We will generally keep the PDK up to date with current versions of GMS2, and will not make any effort towards backwards compatibility.
+We will generally keep the PDK up to date with current versions of GMS2, but will not make any effort towards backwards compatibility.

 ## Setup <a id="setup">